-The "London FC" and "Man Red" names have plagued our screens for way too long, and while the game does allow the use of custom option files on PC and PlayStation 4, it is still nowhere near as good as the full-on representation of properly licensed teams.
+The "London FC" and "Man Red" names have plagued our screens for way too long, and while the game does allow the use of on PC and PlayStation 4, it is still nowhere near as good as the full-on representation of properly licensed teams.

 Konami's partnership with Barcelona is the prime example of how amazing licensed teams and stadiums can look in PES, so seeing more authentic kits, names, badges and everything else that constitutes a football club represented in such a beautifully authentic way would be very welcome indeed.

 Some people claim that PES 2019 is the best football game around, but only when played offline, and - truth be told - that isn't entirely wrong.
 Online matches can feel very sluggish at times with loads of input delay and lag issues, and don't get us started on lag cheaters who like to exploit the game's online shortcomings.